 There are few houseplant enthusiasts that don’t have at least a couple of succulents or cacti in their collection.
 We all agree that succulents are fascinating and a great addition to the home, but if you really want to up your houseplant game you don’t just buy them.
 You grow them yourself!
 For this reason, today we will talk about how to grow succulents from seeds and make the best out of this experience.
 When it comes to caring for succulents and cacti, you know it is not hard, but growing them?
 Well…

 Growing succulents from seeds is a rewarding and fun experiment for those with a little patience.
-If you’d like to know how to do so, the article below explains what you’ll need, how to do it and even how to obtain seeds from your own succulents!
+If you’d like to know how to do so, the article below explains what you’ll need, how to do it, and even how to obtain seeds from your own succulents!
 For more information on how to make more succulents from the existing ones you already have, check out our guide on how to propagate succulents for the best results!

 How to Grow Succulents from Seeds: What You’ll Need

 One of the things that make growing succulents from seed so attractive is that you probably already have most of the items you’ll need at home.
 As we’ll describe below, you might not even need to buy any seeds if you’ve got flowering succulents or cacti in your collection!